ruik3z/nethunter-setup-guide/README.md

 2 - Enter NetHunter, open the sidebar, and navigate to Kali Chroot Manager

-3 - Pick 'install from storage', and choose the downloaded 'kali-nethunter-rootfs-full-arm64.tar.xz' file
+3 - Pick 'install from storage', and choose the downloaded `kali-nethunter-rootfs-full-arm64.tar.xz` file

 4 - Wait for the installation to finish, and make sure your device stays ON/does not enter sleep mode during the chroot installation

-5 - You now have Kali NetHunter fully running on your device, and you configure chroot startup to your liking.
-You could also flash my firmware-fix module if you haven't already (required for USB WiFi adapter recognition)
+5 - You now have Kali NetHunter fully running on your device, and you can configure chroot startup to your liking.
+You could also flash my firmware-fix module if you haven't already (required for supported USB WiFi adapter recognition)

 ## Configuring NetHunter KeX

 1 - From NetHunter Terminal, run

 `vncpasswd`

 2 - Specify and verify your password (save it, as you'll need to input it again on NetHunter KeX)

 3 - Then run

 `vncserver :1`

 It should show

 `New Xtigervnc server 'localhost:1 (root)' on port 5901 for display :1.`

 4 - Open NetHunter KeX, and fill the info as shown below